MatthewDaws/AccessibleLaTeX/make4ht.md

 - [TUG article](http://www.tug.org/TUGboat/tb40-1/tb124hoftich-make4ht.pdf) : Somewhat technical; it is from the TeX user group journal, after all
 - [Cheat sheet](https://www.12000.org/my_notes/faq/LATEX/htch4.htm) : Useful, if terse.

 This document will show my steps working towards a solution with `make4ht`.

-I intend later to add a guide to a final working solution, should one arise.
+**Current summary:** It works on trivial examples, but throwing a large (but utterly standard) bit of LaTeX at it produces some horrible HTML output.

 ## Minimal working example